Visit the institution website for COVID‑19 updates

 Applicants for this course should have achieved a UK 2:1 Honours Degree.

 This course has been designed for top engineers and scientists with some post-degree experience, not necessarily in the nuclear industry, or new graduates who want to equip themselves with the knowledge and the skills to build a career in nuclear energy.
 Applicants should have well-developed technical skills and a good degree in engineering or a related science subject (such as physics, chemistry or materials science).

 Months of entry

-This course is for students who have a good degree in Engineering or related science subject and who wish to gain the knowledge and skills to build a career in the nuclear and energy sectors.
+This course is for students who have a good degree in engineering or a related science subject and who wish to gain the knowledge and skills to build a career in the nuclear and energy sectors.
 Secondary career paths might include nuclear proliferation prevention, radiological protection, nuclear governance, nuclear medicine and health physics.
 While the prime focus of the course is to equip students for roles in industry, there is a path towards research through preparation for a PhD programme.
-The modular open architecture of the course allows students to tailor the degree to suit their background, needs and preferences.
+The modular open architecture of the course allows students to tailor the degree to suit their backgrounds, needs and preferences.

 Course contact details